kevinzhuang01/project_leaders_2025/_profiles/thomassmith.md

   of CEMP codes and asks the question "Is our model correct?"
 To answer this question, we run sub- and system level simulations using HPC and use available data to determine how our CEMP solutions match up and address any gaps found in our modeling.'
+desired: Training in mathematical physics and/or engineering (e.g., calculus, electromagnetics, fluid dynamics, computational fluid dynamics, plasma physics), A familiarity with programming in python and/or C++ is desired but not necessary, A familiarity with the Linux operating system
+email: tmsmith@sandia.gov
 ---

 ## Additional Information